bobbylight/ZeldaJS/README.md

 production (minified) versions of the game by running `gulp`.
 The development version will be built in `src/js` and the production version in `dist/`.

+`index.html` demos the most recent build of the game, while `editor.html` demos the most recent bulid of the map editor.

 ## Roadmap

 ### Implemented so far:

+* Map loading
 * Basic resource loading, Link sprite movement
+* Moving between screens, smooth screen transitions (though only a couple of screens are implemented on the map)
+* Use of sword (Z key)

-### Coming next:
+### Coming next (in no particular order):

-* Map loading
+* Music
-* Link walking from screen to screen
 * Octorocks
+* Going into caves animation